kaijchen/kaijchen/README.md

 ### Hi there 👋

+- ⚡️ I’m currently working on distributed storage systems for big data.
+- ❤️ My [contributions](foss/contributions) to Free and Open Source Software.

 <!--
 **kaijchen/kaijchen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.